• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Crépide Dorée

-From 5 to 20 cm high, it likes in the pastures.
+From 5 to 20 cm high, it enjoys in the alpine pastures.
 This trepide of altitude is easily recognized by the orange color of its capitula.

 • THE GREAT GENTIAN •